30 Weight Loss Tips from Jillian Michaels

-A wise woman with six-pack abs once said, “Transformation is not a future event.
-It is a present activity.”
-That wise women was Jillian Michaels.
-Consider this article her Book of Secrets.
+A wise woman with six-pack abs once said, "Transformation is not a future event.
+It is a present activity."
+That wise woman was Jillian Michaels, and here, she spills all of her diet secrets.

-During her many seasons as a “tough love” trainer on NBC’s reality weight-loss competition show The Biggest Loser, Michaels transformed countless bodies, and more importantly, she gave contestants the skill set and drive to keep the pounds off after the cameras stopped rolling.
-And over the years, she’s helped plenty of others get the bodies of their dreams.
-From workout DVDs and best-selling books to countless media interviews, she’s shared tons of her diet and exercise secrets with the masses.
-To help you accelerate your weight loss wins, we tracked down her best-ever tips.
-Pick a few below that seem like they’d fit well into your routine, pair them with some of these 50 Best-Ever Weight Loss Tips, commit to them for the long haul, and sit back and watch as your body transforms before your eyes—and stay that way for life!
+During her many seasons as a "tough love" trainer on NBC's reality weight-loss competition show The Biggest Loser, Michaels transformed countless bodies, and more importantly, she gave contestants the skill set and drive to keep the pounds off after the cameras stopped rolling.
+And over the years, she's helped plenty of others get the bodies of their dreams.
+From workout DVDs and best-selling books to countless media interviews, she's shared tons of her diet and exercise secrets with the masses.
+To help you accelerate your weight loss wins, we tracked down her best-ever weight loss tips.
+Pick a few below that seem like they'd fit well into your routine, commit to them for the long haul, and sit back and watch as your body transforms before your eyes—and stay that way for life!

 Don't Do Exercises You Hate